marigold-dev/training-nft-1/README.md

 Explanations:

-- the first line `#import "@ligo/fa/lib/fa2/nft/nft.impl.jsligo" "FA2Impl"` imports the Ligo FA library implmentation that we are going to extend.
-We will add new entrypoints the the base code.
+- the first line `#import "@ligo/fa/lib/fa2/nft/nft.impl.jsligo" "FA2Impl"` imports the Ligo FA library implementation that your code is extending.
+Then, add new entrypoints to the base code.
-- `storage` definition is an extension of the imported library storage, we point to the original types keeping the same naming
+- `storage` definition is an extension of the imported library storage.
+You need to point to the original types keeping the same naming
   - `FA2Impl.NFT.ledger` : keep/trace ownership of tokens
   - `FA2Impl.TZIP16.metadata` : tzip-16 compliance
   - `FA2Impl.TZIP12.tokenMetadata` : tzip-12 compliance
   - `FA2Impl.NFT.operators` : permissions part of FA2 standard
 - `storage` has more fields to support a set of `administrators`

 The contract compiles, now let's write `transfer,balance_of,update_operators` entrypoints.
-We will do a passthrough call to the underlying library.
+You do a passthrough call to the underlying library.

 ```ligolang
 @entry